 3. Focus on the future

-Don’t just talk about your past and current experience, mention specifically about what you can offer the prospective employer and how you can add value to the company.
+Don’t just talk about your past and current experience, specifically mention what you can offer the prospective employer and how you can add value to the company.
 Focus on what you have to offer that others don’t.

 4. Keep it short and sweet

 Typically, a cover letter is three-quarters of a page and only a few paragraphs long.
-It should be easy to read, with some bullet points to allow a busy job recruiter or hiring manager to quickly scan through it.
+It should be easy to read, with some bullet points to allow a busy job recruiter or hiring manager to scan through it quickly.

 You summarize your career history and accomplishments within ¾ of a cover letter page, just enough for the hiring manager to see that you are highly qualified for the position.

-You write a page and a half of career information and additional filler that is not relevant to the job.
-The hiring manager reads the first few paragraphs and tosses your cover letter to the side.
+You write a page and a half of career information, and additional filler irrelevant to the job.
+The hiring manager reads one cover letter paragraph and tosses your cover letter to the side.

 5. Proofread before you submit

-- Get resume designs that complement our cover letter builder templates
+- Get resume designs that complement our cover letter templates

 - Choose from professional layouts that work best for your industry